FOV Curvature Correction

 3. Scanfields - The scanfields as they are currently configured for the next grab or loop acquisition.
 Scanfield colors can be selected by clicking the Colors button beside its corresponding checkbox.

-4) Last Image - The last planar or stack image data acquired.
-They imported as flat planes at the sample Zs they were acquired at.
+4. Last Image - The last planar or stack image data acquired.
+Stacks are imported as flat planes at the sample Zs they were acquired at.
 This takes on the color configured as the merge color from the Channels window.
 This is plotted with alpha controlled by the Last Image Alpha Map slider

 The visibility of each can be toggled from its corresponding checkbox.